 "One is to seek dialogue, and abide by the rule of law.
 The other is to play the role of Voldemort in the region by letting loose the evil of an arms race and escalation of tensions, although Japan will not escalate the situation from its side," he said.

 "The answer seems obvious.
 Although China has so far refused to enable dialogue between our leaders, I sincerely hope that it will come forward, rather than keep invoking the ghost of 'militarism' of seven decades ago, which no longer exists," Hayashi wrote.

-But ties have soured since Tokyo bought a set of disputed islands in the East China Sea in 2012, fuelling nationalism in both nations that has seen paramilitary ships and planes from both sides involved in regular standoffs around the isles.
+But ties have plunged since Tokyo nationalised a set of disputed islands in East China Sea in 2012, fuelling nationalism in both nations that has seen paramilitary ships and planes from both sides involved in regular standoffs around the isles.

-Hayashi's letter was an apparent response to an earlier op-ed - also referencing the boy-wizard's nemesis - published in the Daily Telegraph on January 1 by Liu Xiaoming, Chinese ambassador to London.
+Hayashi's letter was an apparent response to an earlier op-ed - also invoking Voldemort - published by the paper on January 1 by Liu Xiaoming, Chinese ambassador to London.

-Liu harshly criticised Japanese Prime Minister Shinzo Abe's December 26 visit to Tokyo's controversial Yasukuni war shrine, which honours war dead, including men convicted of serious war crimes in the wake of Japan's 1945 World War II defeat.
+In the letter, Liu harshly criticised Japanese Prime Minister Shinzo Abe's recent visit to Tokyo's controversial Yasukuni war shrine, which honours Japanese war dead, including men convicted of serious war crimes in the wake of Japan's 1945 World War II defeat.

 The shinto shrine is seen by China and other Asian nations as a symbol of Japan's militarist past.

 "If militarism is like the haunting Voldemort of Japan, the Yasukuni Shrine in Tokyo is a kind of horcrux, representing the darkest parts of that nation's soul," the Chinese envoy wrote.